bmax121/APatch/doc/en/faq.md

 ### KPM (Kernel Patch Module)

-KPM is a capability provided by KP.
-It is a mechanism similar to Loadable Kernel Modules (LKM) and provides functionalities such as exporting kernel symbol lookup, system call hooking, and kernel inline hooking.
+KPM is a mechanism similar to kernel modules, which will be loaded into the kernel for execution.

-Module code is directly added to the kernel, allowing direct modification of the kernel.
-It is powerful but also dangerous!
-With KPM, you can have complete control over the kernel.
-Let your imagination run wild!
+KPM exports functionalities such as Kernel symbol lookup, System-call Hook, Kernel-Inline-Hook, and more.

 ### Magisk Module

-It may be implemented in t
-he form of KPM.
+It may be implemented in the form of KPM.

-## UID-level Permission Management

-Existing root solutions are based on UID granularity for root authorization, and compatibility will be considered in the future.